Cvmcosta/ltijs/docs/deeplinking.md

 #### contentItems parameter

-The contentItems parameter is either an content item object or a array of content item objects, following the [LTI 1.3 content item specification](https://www.imsglobal.org/spec/lti-dl/v2p0/#content-item-types).
+The contentItems parameter is either an content item object or a array of content item objects, following the [LTI® 1.3 content item specification](https://www.imsglobal.org/spec/lti-dl/v2p0/#content-item-types).

 Passing the parameter **does not guarantee that all content items will be sent in the request**, to avoid errors, Ltijs only sends content items that fit within the platform's accepted item types and allowed quantity .